The Essential Guide to Index fund investing in India:

 Also read: Is the stock market efficient?

-Index fund investing in India is a good alternative for the people who like a straightforward way of investing in funds.
+Index fund investing in India is a good alternative for people who like a straightforward way of investing in funds.
 These funds have no dependency on the fund manager, a pre-set defined stocks and a low expense ratio compared to the active funds.
 The best part- unlike active funds- Index funds are easy to select.

 Hi, I am Kritesh, an NSE Certified Equity Fundamental Analyst and an electrical engineer (NIT Warangal) by qualification.
 I have a passion for stocks and have spent my last 4+ years learning, investing and educating people about stock market investing.
 And so, I am delighted to share my learnings with you. #HappyInvesting